dstroot/blog-next/_posts/2012-04-30-20-million-hits-per-day.md

 This is very important, as many caching mechanisms are only enabled when in production.

 So I set environment to production and we are ready to start testing.
-Like the original WordPress post I am also using blitz.io and therefore had to do some housekeeping setting my application to serve their API key (clever since it prevents you from using blitz.io as a DoS tool).
+I am also using blitz.io and therefore had to do some housekeeping setting my application to serve their API key (clever since it prevents you from using blitz.io as a DoS tool).
 Once all that was done I was ready to run my first load test.
 I wasn’t really sure what to expect.

 **Let’s run a blitz.io “rush” to see how we’re doing:**